llvm/llvm-project/clang/docs/ClangOffloadBundler.rst

-  Check if input heterogeneous device archive follows rules for composition as defined in :ref:`code-object-composition` before creating device-specific archive(s). clang-offload-bundler determines whether a device binary is compatible with a target by comparing bundle ID's.
-Two bundle ID's are considered compatible if:
+  Check if input heterogeneous device archive follows rules for composition as defined in :ref:`code-object-composition` before creating device-specific archive(s).

 **-debug-only=CodeObjectCompatibility**
   Verbose printing of matched/unmatched comparisons between bundle entry id of a device binary from HDA and bundle entry ID of a given target processor (see :ref:`compatibility-bundle-entry-id`).

-  * Their offload kind are the same
-  * Their target triple are the same
-  * Their GPUArch are the same

 Compression and Decompression
 =============================